Table of Contents

 Two Tools You Need for Line Brushing

 I personally use the Andis steel pet comb and the Chris Christensen Big G slicker brush.
 They have been a wonderful addition to my DIY grooming tool box.
-I have also personally experienced a dramatic decrease in the time I spend brushing Chloe with the Big G slicker brush.
+I have also personally experienced a significant decrease in the time I spend brushing Chloe with the Big G slicker brush.

 Comb Before Brushing

-Before you begin, use your comb and just try to run the comb through the hair all over the body.
+Before you begin, use your comb and just try to run the comb through the hair, all over the body.
 If the comb gets caught in the hair, that’s a sign that you’ll need to work on that area further.